Magnetic ground state of a Jeff = 1/2 based frustrated triangular lattice antiferromagnet: Introduction

 Geometrically frustrated magnets based on 4\textit{f} Kramers ions provide an ideal ground for realizing intriguing quantum phenomena \cite{gao_experimental_2019, tokiwa_possible_2016, feng_bose-einstein_2023, dun_yb_2013, scheie_proximate_2024}.
-The CEF surrounding the Kramer ions modifies the anisotropy and consequently, the ground state.
-For instance, the Ising anisotropy in a triangular lattice antiferromagnet NdTa$_7$O$_{19}$ stabilizes a QSL state \cite{arh_ising_2022}, whereas Heisenberg-type planar anisotropy in NaYbS$_2$ \cite{baenitz_naybs_2018}, Ba$_3$Yb(BO$_3$)$_3$ \cite{bag_realization_2021} and NaYbO$_2$ \cite{ranjith_field-induced_2019,grusler_role_2023}, in conjuction with frustration enhanced quantum fluctuations serve as key factors in driving field-induced quantum phase transitions and metamagnetic transitions such as 1/3 plateau and 1/2 plateau originating from up-up-down and up-up-up-down configurations, respectively \cite{ bordelon_spin_2020,nuttall_quantitative_2023,zangeneh_single-site_2019}.
-These quantum phase transtions can be tuned by external control parameters such as field \cite{feng_bose-einstein_2023} and pressure \cite{kermarrec_ground_2017}, leading to perturbation induced states.
-However, the presence of disorder and lattice-imperfections poses a significant challenge in the realization of such quantum phenomena, as they can substantially modify the ground state and its associated properties.
-For instance, in the widely studied triangular lattice antiferromagnet YbMgGaO$_4$, Heisenberg interaction is expected to stabilize a stripe-ordered state in the absence of Ga$^{3+}$/Mg$^{2+}$ antisite disorder, but eventually prevents from undergoing any long-range ordering \cite{li_rare-earth_2015,li_crystalline_2017}.
-Further this disorder induces randomness in the magnetic moment distribution \cite{PhysRevLett.125.267202}, structural \cite{PhysRevB.101.020406} and electrostatic disorder \cite{PhysRevLett.119.157201}, obscuring the intrinsic ground state.
-While weak unavoidable antisite disorder is often expected to drive the system to a spin-glass phase \cite{kundu2019lizn2v3o8} or those with higher site dilution to random singlet state \cite{PhysRevLett.125.267202,khatua2022signature}, candidate materials where the intrinsic magnetic ground state remains robust even under the influence of disorder are of importance for advancing the theoretical understanding of the percolation threshold for sustaining the magnetic order in such systems \cite{vojta2006rare}.
-Understanding the magnetic properties of such magnetic systems may provide insights into intriguing phases borne out of the interplay between electrostatic disorder, CEF effects, anisotropy, frustration induced unconventional low-energy excitations and dipolar interaction \cite{khatua_experimental_2023,jena2025nature}.
+The CEF surrounding the Kramers ions modifies the anisotropy and consequently, the ground state.
+For instance, the Ising anisotropy in a triangular lattice antiferromagnet NdTa$_7$O$_{19}$ stabilizes a QSL state \cite{arh_ising_2022}, {whereas easy-plane anisotropy, evident from the anisotrpic \textit{g}-factor,} in NaYbS$_2$ \cite{baenitz_naybs_2018} and NaYbO$_2$ \cite{ranjith_field-induced_2019,grusler_role_2023}, in conjuction with frustration {induced quantum fluctuations lead to} field-induced quantum phase transitions and metamagnetic transitions such as 1/3 plateau and 1/2 plateau originating from up-up-down and up-up-up-down configurations, respectively \cite{ bordelon_spin_2020,nuttall_quantitative_2023,zangeneh_single-site_2019}.
+These quantum phase transtions can be tuned by external control parameters such as magnetic field \cite{feng_bose-einstein_2023} and pressure \cite{kermarrec_ground_2017}, leading to perturbation induced states.
+However, the presence of disorder and lattice-imperfections poses a significant challenge in the realization of such quantum phenomena, as they can substantially modify the ground state properties.
+For instance, in the widely studied triangular lattice antiferromagnet YbMgGaO$_4$, {strong next nearest neighbor} Heisenberg interaction is expected to stabilize a stripe-ordered state in the absence of Ga$^{3+}$/Mg$^{2+}$ antisite disorder, but eventually prevents from undergoing any long-range ordering \cite{PhysRevLett.119.157201,li_rare-earth_2015,li_crystalline_2017}.
+Further this disorder induced randomness in the magnetic moment distribution \cite{khatua2022signature}, structural \cite{PhysRevB.101.020406} and electrostatic disorder \cite{PhysRevLett.119.157201}, obscure the intrinsic ground state.
+While weak unavoidable antisite disorder is often expected to drive the system to a spin-glass phase or those with higher site dilution to random singlet state \cite{khatua2022signature}, candidate materials where the magnetic ground state {results} from the influence of disorder, are of importance for advancing the theoretical understanding of the percolation threshold for sustaining the {magnetic order parameter} in such systems \cite{vojta2006rare}.
+Understanding the magnetic properties of such systems may provide insights into intriguing phases borne out of the interplay between electrostatic disorder, CEF effects, anisotropy, frustration induced unconventional low-energy excitations and dipolar interaction \cite{khatua_experimental_2023,jena2025nature}.